 Based on these terms, the Company has determined that the 2013 Warrants, the 2014 Warrants, the Series A Warrants, the Series C Warrants, the Series D Warrants, the Series F Warrants, the Series I Warrants, the Series K Warrants, and the Series M Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
-The fair value of the Warrants was estimated to be \$2.4 million and \$2.7 million as of June 30, 2017 and December 31, 2016, respectively.
+The fair value of the Warrants was estimated to be \$2.1 million and \$2.7 million as of September 30, 2017 and December 31, 2016, respectively.
 The decrease in the derivative warrant liability is the result of the decline in the Company's stock price.

-During the six months ended June 30, 2017, the Company issued 570,000 shares of common stock as a result of the exercise of Series L Warrants.
-The Company received proceeds of \$5,700 from such exercises.
+During the nine months ended September 30, 2017, the Company issued 150,000 shares of common stock as a result of the exercise of Series K Warrants, 570,000 shares of common stock as a result of the exercise of Series L Warrants and 3,500,000 shares of common stock as a result of the exercise of Series M Warrants, resulting in a total proceeds of approximately \$2.2 million.